Insulin helps the glucose get into the body's cells.

 Can Type 2 Diabetes Be Prevented?

-In the past, mainly overweight adults got type 2 diabetes.
-Today, more kids have type
+In the past, mainly overweight adults developed type 2 diabetes.
+Today, more kids

-2 diabetes, probably because more kids are overweight.
+and teens have type 2 diabetes, probably because more kids and teens are overweight.

 How Can I Protect Myself From Getting Type 2 Diabetes?

-but high in other nutrients.
-Here are some good choices: whole-grain cereals and breads,
+and high in other nutrients — like whole-grain cereals and breads, fruits, vegetables,

 Limit fast food and sugary sodas.
-Eating too much fat and sugar
+Eating lots of calorie-laden

 If you have questions about your weight, ask.
-If you're concerned
+If you think you